Mamma Mia! (musical): Notes on the music

 During the preview period in London, the musical had the song "Summer Night City" just after the prologue.
 The "Summer Night City" scene was a wedding rehearsal and during the song, Ali, Lisa, Tanya, and Rosie arrived on the island.
 The song was removed, although a small instrumental part of it remains as underscoring to connect the end of "The Winner Takes It All" and "Take a Chance on Me".
 Several lines of "Summer Night City" are also heard in the "Entr'acte".

-Donna hums a few lines of "Fernando", when she repairs the doors of the taverna just before she sees her three former lovers.
+Donna hums a few lines of "Fernando" when she repairs the doors of the taverna just before she sees her three former lovers.

 The song that Sky briefly sings before starting "Lay All Your Love on Me" varies from one production to another, including "King Kong Song", "Summer Night City", "Dum Dum Diddle", and "She's My Kind of Girl", a Björn & Benny song.

 The wedding march that is played as Sophie walks down the aisle is a slower arrangement of "Dancing Queen".

 The creators also intended to include "Just Like That", an unreleased ABBA song recorded in 1982.
 The song was apparently dropped just before the first public previews in March 1999, though it was listed in the program available during the preview period.

 The last three songs, performed as an encore/finale by the whole cast are: "Mamma Mia", "Dancing Queen" and "Waterloo".
 The version of "Mamma Mia" used in the encore/finale is sung by the Company.
 The finale song Mamma Mia has been extended in theatres where Donna and the Dynamos had to go downstairs for taking the stage lift in Dancing Queen.
-Then, during the intro of "Dancing Queen", Donna, Tanya and Rosie join the Company (as the girl-power band "Donna and the Dynamos", wearing ABBA's 1970s-style colorful and flashy costumes).
+Then, during the intro of "Dancing Queen", Donna, Tanya and Rosie join the Company (as the girl-power band "Donna and the Dynamos", wearing ABBA's 1970s-style colourful and flashy costumes).
 Sam, Bill and Harry join them during Waterloo, wearing male versions of the girls' ABBA's costumes.
 The Encore is included on the 5th Anniversary Cast Recording (commemorating said anniversary for the Broadway production).